-We are working with the building contractor to bring these dates forward where possible.
+We are working with the building contractor to bring these dates forward.
 The scaffolding has been paused on two occasions while we ensure the design and installation of the buttressing to the scaffolding is fully resolved and safe.
-During the recent pause there were numerous stone and brickwork inspections from the part-erected scaffolding.
-In particular, detail investigations were progressed for the some of the stonework repairs undertaken in the 1960's.
-The programme above will be updated following the reissue of contract programme by the principal building contractor.
+During the current pause there have been numerous stone and brickwork inspections from the part-erected scaffolding.
+In particular, detail investigations have progressed to the some of the stonework repairs undertaken in the 1960's.
+The programme above has been updated following the reissue of contract programme by the contractor.

-In August 2023, the supplier to the scaffolding contractor ceased trading.
+In August 2023 the supplier to the scaffolding contractor ceased trading.
 To overcome this. an alternative way of stabilising the scaffolding has been developed.
 The 40 steel anchors have been installed around the base of the scaffolding and these are being attached to fully stabilise the structure.
-The scaffolding work recommenced in February 2024 and is due to complete on 1st July 2024.
-See recent progress photos below:
+The contractors have been mobilised and are due to recommence in February 2024.